theiterators/pekko-http-quickstart-java.g8/docs/src/main/paradox/testing-routes.md

 ## Unit testing routes

-There are multiple ways one can test an HTTP application of course, but lets start at the simplest and also quickest way: unit testing.
+There are multiple ways one can test an HTTP application of course, but let's start at the simplest and also the quickest way: unit testing.
 In this style of testing, we won't even need to spin up an actual server - all the tests will be executed on the routes directly - without the need of hitting actual network.
-This is due to Akka HTTP's pure design and separation between the network layer (represented as a bi-directional `Flow` of byte strings to Http domain objects).
+This is due to Pekko HTTP's pure design and separation between the network layer (represented as a bidirectional `Flow` of byte strings to Http domain objects).

-In other words, unit testing in Akka HTTP is simply "executing" the routes by passing in an `HttpResponse` to the route, and later inspecting what `HttpResponse` (or `rejection` if the request could not be handled) it resulted in.
-All this in-memory, without having to start a real HTTP server - which gives us supreme speed and turn-over time when developing an application using Akka.
+In other words, unit testing in Pekko HTTP is simply "executing" the routes by passing in an `HttpResponse` to the route, and later inspecting what `HttpResponse` (or `rejection` if the request could not be handled) it resulted in.
+All this in-memory, without having to start a real HTTP server - which gives us supreme speed and turn-over time when developing an application using Pekko.

 First we'll need to extend a number of base traits:

 @@snip [QuickstartServer.java]($g8srctest$/java/$package$/UserRoutesTest.java) { #test-top }

-Here we're using `JUnitRouteTest` which provides ability to test akka-http routes.
+Here we're using `JUnitRouteTest` which provides ability to test pekko-http routes.

 Next, we'll need to bring into the test class our routes that we want to test.
-We're doing this by wrapping put rout into `TestRoute` by using `testRoute(server.createRoute())` to be able to provide request parameters to emulate HTTP call and then assert results.
+We're doing this by wrapping put route into `TestRoute` by using `testRoute(server.createRoute())` to be able to provide request parameters to emulate HTTP call and then assert results.
 You can assert HTML body or header values as well as response code itself.

 @@snip [QuickstartServer.java]($g8srctest$/java/$package$/UserRoutesTest.java) { #set-up }